epiverse-trace/sivirep/cran-comments.md

 * The examples for the functions `import_data_event`, `list_events` and
   `plot_year` are wrapped in a `dontrun` tag because they connect to the SIVIGILA API.
 We have observed that, in some regions, it is not possible to establish a connection with the API for security reasons.
+These functions cannot be wrapped in a `try-catch` block, as this may lead confusion in our users.